We've independently reviewed this article to make sure it's as accurate as we can make it.

 What is high velocity air conditioning, and should you consider it as one of your options?

 High velocity air conditioners function much like more traditional HVAC systems.
-Depending on where you live, you would have a heat pump or compressor located outside that creates and sends either hot or cold air into the house through ducts.
-It’s then vented into individual rooms.
+Depending on where you live, you would have a heat pump or compressor located outside that circulates refrigerant to the indoor coil of the high-velocity system.
+A special blower then distributes the cool air through small ducts that feed the space.

 How High Velocity Air Conditioning Works